- Reference Number: HEY-1000/2018

 You will be more comfortable if you wear light, loose fitting clothes.

 To encourage the womb to contract and expel the pregnancy, you will be asked to keep some tablets (misoprostol) in your mouth, between your cheek and gums, for 20 minutes before swallowing what is left.
 Soon after this, you may begin to experience a period type pain and some vaginal bleeding.
-A nurse will be available throughout your stay and will provide you with painkillers if you need them.
+A nurse will be available throughout your stay and will provide you with pain relief medication if you need this.
 The nurse will also provide support and companionship.

 Uncommonly, you may experience diarrhoea, sickness, headache, dizziness and hot flushes/chills.
 Let your nurse know straight away and she will help you to cope with these symptoms.
 There is no need to be worried about these.